-Make this vegan eggnog French toast bake for your Christmas morning breakfast.
-The seasonal eggnog flavors are perfectly festive and delicious and pair well with the crunchy brown sugar streusel.
+Perfectly Make this vegan eggnog French toast bake for your Christmas morning breakfast.
+The seasonal eggnog flavors are perfectly festive, delicious, and pair well with the crunchy brown sugar streusel.

-I originally shared this recipe this time last year, but I decided to whip it up again to kick off the Christmas season.
+I originally shared this recipe back in 2018, but I decided to whip it up again to kick off the Christmas season.
 It’s still just as good as last year and I’m sure it won’t be the last time I make it for the holidays.
 Maybe this is the start of a Christmas tradition for the Long family.
 You won’t find me complaining!

 Christmas looks massively different for us this year than it did last year.
 This time in 2018, I was in my third trimester with no idea of the wild ride of parenthood that was to come.
-While the entire year has been full of joy like I’ve never known, there’s something simply magical about this first Christmas as parents and seeing the holiday through Troian’s eyes.
+While the entire year has been full of joy like I’ve never known, there’s something extra magical about the first Christmas as parents and seeing the holiday through Troian’s eyes.